Located in the

 sediments are a repository of excessive loads of nutrients from urban and rural runoff over

-the last 150 years.
+more than 100 years.
 The goal for the most effective management is to mechanically harvest

 the plants where they are at nuisance levels and take the cuttings for composting in